 -Oklahoma City Thunder -9.5 -105

 The high scoring nature of the NBA has increased the popularity of Over Under basketball betting.
 This type of betting can also be referred to as point totals.
-Over Under basketball betting can be characterized as a simpler form of sports betting where it deals with the total combined number of points scored in an NBA game.
-The bookmaker sets a line at what they believe will be the total combined number of points scored in an NBA game, with a 50% chance that the total number of points will fall on either side of the line.
+Over Under basketball betting can be characterized as a simpler form of sports betting.
+It deals with the total combined number of points scored in an NBA game.
+The bookmaker sets a line at what they believe will be the total number of points scored in a game.
+There’s a 50% chance that the total number of points will fall on either side of the line.
 Let’s take a look at an example to help explain Over Under betting in the NBA.

 -Cleveland Cavaliers O 215.5 -110